RedHat-EMEA-SSA-Team/fahclient-container/README.md

 ## Run on K8S

-Build the Container Image and push it to your registry, then deploy it:
+Build the Container Image and push it to your registry, then deploy it.

+Example:

 ```
 apiVersion: apps/v1